skoolkid/skoolkit/sphinx/source/components.rst

 produce sub-block descriptors for the byte arguments of 'RST $08' instructions, and ignore all other RST instructions.

-When activated by the ``--handle-rst`` option of :ref:`sna2ctl.py`, the RST handler's :meth:`handle` method is called for every address at which an instruction - RST or otherwise - is identified.
+When activated by the ``--handle-rst`` option of :ref:`sna2ctl.py` or :ref:`sna2skool.py`, the RST handler's :meth:`handle` method is called for every address at which an instruction - RST or otherwise - is identified.
 This means that a custom RST handler component could be implemented to handle the byte/word arguments of CALL instructions as well as or instead of RST instructions, for example.

 .. _snapshotReader: